nazarisych/UkraineLPR/README.md

 # UkraineLPR
- This is a Ukraine Vehicle Llicense Plate Recognition vs2022 project.
+ This is a Ukraine Vehicle License Plate Recognition vs2022 project.

  ## Prerequisites
 - Visual Studio 2022